nguyenvx007/Python-University-of-Michigan/README.md

 # Python-University-of-Michigan
-Python University of Michigan
+## Python 3 Specialization
-These are code assignments from the Python 3 Specialization course from University of Michigan.
+Codes, assignments and assignments are stored here.